pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       list.
 If used, the INSTANCENAME argument
                                       must be a class name, and the instances of that class are presented.
-      -S, --summary                   Show only a summary (count) of the objects.
+      -s, --summary                   Show only a summary (count) of the objects.
       -f, --filter-query QUERY-STRING
                                       When pull operations are used, filter the instances in the result via a filter query.